 - Are you someone trying to do absolutely everything yourself?

 ‘Meeting Bloody Meetings’ is an old classic business film where John Cleese (yes, the British comedian) educates the corporate world on how to run effective meetings.
 I remember it was part of my training in the early 1990s when I was with Hewlett Packard.
 It’s funny how some things stick with you.

-Here are some tips to getting the most of your meetings…
+Here are some tips for getting the most of your meetings.

-If you have a reasonable goal for the meeting, then you will know whether the meeting was successful.
+If you have a reasonable plan for the meeting, you will know whether the meeting was successful.
 This is also helpful to determine who needs to be in the meeting.
 Here are some meetings you could be attending:

-- Update meetings – these meetings normally require the entire team to be present to make sure everyone is in sync and understanding all the issues.
+- Update meetings – these meetings typically require the entire team to be present to ensure everyone is in sync and understands all the issues.
 The goal is usually to create an action plan of who is doing what by when

-- Sales/marketing meeting– these meetings are typically to gather information to understand the needs of the client and see if there is a match for the solution.
+- Sales/marketing meetings – these meetings are typically to gather information to understand the client’s needs and see if there is a match for the solution.

 - Education – these meetings are typically to educate someone on a topic.

 2. Respect time and stay on topic